-Liability Coverage for Corporations, Non-Profit Groups and International Organizations
+Liability Coverage for Corporations, Non-Profit Groups, and International Organizations

 If your company or organization sponsors international trips, you know that there are a variety of risks associated with world travel.
-Some risks are greater than others and will vary based of the destination country, the number and age of travelers, and the types of activities they will be participating in, among other things.
+Some risks are greater than others and will vary based on the destination country, the number, and age of travelers, and the types of activities they will be participating in, among other things.
 To offset those risks, you will want to make sure you have some type of foreign general liability plan in place to protect your organization.

 Why Purchase Foreign General Liability Coverage

 Your existing corporate liability plan may not cover you for legal expenses and lawsuits brought in overseas courts.
-Travel to foreign countries brings with it a number of challenges, including corrupt officials, crime, and unfamiliar laws, languages and customs.
+Travel to foreign countries brings with it a number of challenges, including corrupt officials, crime, and unfamiliar laws, languages, and customs.
 Organizations from the US have not protections if they are taken to international court.
 Protect your organization with a good Foreign Liability Plan.

 What is Covered in an International Corporate Liability Plan